SoftwareAG/sagdevops-templates/templates/sag-msc-server/README.md

 * Command Central 10.3 and higher
 * Microservices Runtime 10.1 to 10.3
->NOTE: This template is not supported for Microservices Runtime version 10.4.
+>NOTE: This template is not supported for Microservices Runtime version 10.5 and higher.

 ### Supported platforms